 Funding Results (FY 2014-15)

-Funding results for continued funding for Cohorts 9 and Demonstration Center, and new funding for Cohort 11, and Intent to Award for Cohort 12.
+Funding results for continued funding for Cohorts 9 and Demonstration Center, new funding for Cohort 11, and Intent to Award for Cohort 12.

 Statewide Evaluation Funding Results (FY 2013-14)

 Funding results for the statewide evaluation RFP.